conda-forge/conda-forge.github.io/docs/maintainer/example_recipes/pure-python.md

 - `script`: The build script uses pip to install the package:
   - `${{ PYTHON }} -m pip install`: Ensures the correct Python interpreter is used.
   - `-vv`: Verbose output for debugging build issues.

+Note that the `pip` flags `--no-deps` and `--no-build-isolation` are automatically applied by `rattler-build`.

 - `--no-deps`: Prevents pip from installing dependencies itself, as these are specified in the `requirements.run` section.
 - `--no-build-isolation`: Ensures that the `host` environment is used to build the package (instead of creating a new virtualenv).

 #### Entry points